dp0ch/Unity-SocketIO-Client/README.md

 # Unity SocketIO Client
 A SocketIO client for Unity written in C#.
-It's compatible with the latest version of the SocketIO-Server for node.js (2.0.2) and should be compatible with any other version that leverages the same protocol spec.
+It's compatible with the latest version of the SocketIO server for node.js (2.0.2) and should be compatible with any other version that leverages the same protocol spec.

 ## Features
 - Send/Receive SocketIO events